MohitGupta002/AURA-3D-Prototype/README.md

 ---

-Built with 🐍 Python, 🎨 Blender, and 🤖 MediaPipe AI.
+Built with 🐍 Python, 🎨 Blender, and 🤖 MediaPipe AI..